 To get the morning after pill, start an online consultation here, which will take approximately 5 minutes.
-This is quickly reviewed by the doctor and you will receive your package the same day for London postcodes or next day by 1pm for the rest of the UK.
+This is quickly reviewed by the doctor and you will receive your package the same day for London postcodes or next day for the rest of the UK.

 Both morning-after pills have been tested for potential side effects.
 These are said to be mild in nature:

 If you vomit within 3 hours of taking Levonelle or ellaOne, it will be ineffective and you'll need to take another one.